perbaltzar/photoify/README.md

 * Max size for file uploads
 * Mulitiple files
 * Which file types should be allowed
-* Lowercase check when logging in.
-* As a user I should be able to like and dislike posts.
 * Scrolling through all/friends post.
 * Comments on other post
 * Sorting the posts.